lpg2709/clickup_api/CONTRIBUTING.md

 ## And finely

-All help is welcome, developing, opening questions, commenting or criticizing and using.
+All help is welcome, developing, opening issues, commenting or criticizing and using.

 Thanks 🧙